russell-archer/StoreHelperDemo/README.md

 ```

 - The above creates the `StoreHelper Products` view.
 This view displays a list of your configured products (we haven't configured them yet), allow the user to purchase products and see detailed information about purchases
-- If the user taps on a product's **More Info** button, the `Purchases` view provides the unique `ProductId` of that product to our app via a closure.
+- If the user taps on a product's **More Info** button, the `Products` view provides the unique `ProductId` of that product to our app via a closure.
 We can then display a view or (as in this example) sheet showing details of the product, and why the user might want to purchase it
 - We hand-off the presentation of our product information details to the (as yet undefined) `ProductInfo` view

+## Create the ProductInfo View
 - Create a new SwiftUI view in the **Shared** folder named `ProductInfo.swift`.
 Replace the existing code with the following:

 ```swift